LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 Joint Wald test (all 3 interaction terms): stat=19.69, df=3, **p=.0002**.

-**Verdict [EXPL]:** local business is the only term with majority robustness-method agreement (3/5) — the answer to "where."
-This was **not** the pre-specified H2 hypothesis (which concerned shopping campaigns, motivated by a product-feed-validation-pipeline hypothesis that did not pan out — shopping's own baseline p=.307).
-Treating local business's emergence as the concentration point is itself a post-hoc observation and is labeled as such throughout.
+**Verdict [EXPL]:** local business is the only term with majority robustness-method agreement (3/5) — this was not the pre-specified H2 hypothesis (which concerned shopping, whose own baseline p=.307) and is a post-hoc observation.

 ## 6. [EXPL] RQ2b — why might local business differ?
 Serving-structure heterogeneity master table